 SAHELI

 The SAHELI study examines the causes and consequences of hysterectomy and aims to identify feasible interventions to improve women’s health in India.
-It is funded by the DBT / Wellcome Trust India Alliance through a Team Science Grant (2023-2028).
+Studying hysterectomy also provides a lens to examine women’s health from menarche to menopause and beyond, including access to quality gynaecological care and social norms about women’s bodies.
+SAHELI is implemented by a consortium funded by the DBT / Wellcome Trust India Alliance through a Team Science Grant (2023-2028).